asoltesz/soapui-mocker/docker/README.md

     # Optional, defaults to 1 second.
     # mocker.quietPeriod=1000

+### Actuator and Default web port

+The Spring Boot frame application exposes a set of Spring Boot Actuator endpoints on port 19999.
+This is useful for configuring log levels dynamically (see the /actuator/loggers endpoint).

+Further Actuator endpoints may be exposed by configuration when needed, see the official Spring documentation about Actuator.

 ### Sources

 The application and the Docker container image definition can be found [In the GitHub repo](https://github.com/asoltesz/soapui-mocker)